flying-watermelon/blog/_posts/2020-05-20-current-progress-on-solder-smoke-absorber-project.md

 ---
 layout: post
 title: P002.
-Solder Smoke Absorber
+Current Progress on Solder Smoke Absorber Project
 ---
 Some people were talking about the harmful solder smoke in the channel of a DIY club.
 While reading the discussion, I've decided to get myslef a solder smoke absorber.
 Immediately after I've announced it, one of the people said something like why bother buying one, because it is simply a fan with a carbon fiber sponge.
 And, true, I probably can build one instead of buying it.